Myndex/TuttleAndButtle/README.md

 >> _[…]_
 >> _A Working Draft is suitable for gathering wide review prior to advancing to the next stage of maturity._

-Which refues the statements Mr Eggert made previously.
+Which refutes the statements Mr Eggert made previously.
 The working draft is explicity for testing and wide review.

 > ### _What’s the issue with being an early adopter?_